SumoLogic/sumologic.github.io/CONTRIBUTING.md

 * _includes - contains the HTML Head, the site header markup, the footer and other includes.
 * images - site images.
 * css - site css including Bootstrap.css
-* js - Supporting Bootstarp Javascript files.
+* js - Supporting Bootstrap Javascript files.

 ## How to contribute?